SureRemit (RMT) Price Hits $0.0007 on Major Exchanges

-SureRemit (CURRENCY:RMT) traded up 8.6% against the U.S. dollar during the 1 day period ending at 23:00 PM Eastern on February 3rd.
+SureRemit (CURRENCY:RMT) traded up 26.7% against the U.S. dollar during the 1 day period ending at 19:00 PM Eastern on February 5th.
 One SureRemit coin can currently be bought for about $0.0007 or 0.00000002 BTC on popular cryptocurrency exchanges.
-SureRemit has a market capitalization of $342,674.61 and $214.00 worth of SureRemit was traded on exchanges in the last 24 hours.
-During the last seven days, SureRemit has traded down 31.5% against the U.S. dollar.
+SureRemit has a market capitalization of $330,206.04 and $612.00 worth of SureRemit was traded on exchanges in the last 24 hours.
+During the last seven days, SureRemit has traded up 0.8% against the U.S. dollar.

 Here’s how related cryptocurrencies have performed during the last 24 hours: